O96a/data-refining-pipeline/README.md

 # Gemini Data Refining Pipeline

-A state-of-the-art, flexible, and extensible tool for transforming raw conversational data (TXT, PDF, DOCX) into high-quality JSONL datasets for fine-tuning large language models (LLMs).
+This project is a Python-based, flexible, and extensible tool for transforming raw conversational data (TXT, PDF, DOCX) into high-quality JSONL datasets for fine-tuning large language models (LLMs).

 ## Features
 - **Multi-format Input:** Supports `.txt`, `.pdf`, and `.docx` files.